ODTE -- An ensemble of multi-class SVM-based oblique decision trees: Introduction

 In literature we can find different families of decision trees, which mainly differ in the type of question/test included in the decision nodes, which in turn translate into different geometrical partitions of the representation (input) space.
 The most standard DT models are the so-called orthogonal ones, which consist of placing decisions of the type, $X_i \leq t$?, where $X_i$ is an attribute or feature and $t \in \Omega(X_i)$ being a threshold\footnote{In this study we focus on the case of numerical attributes, that is, $\Omega(X_i) \subseteq \mathbb{R}$.
-Categorical variables could be easily accommodated by some kind of standard transformation.}.
-Well known algorithms used to induce this type of DTs are C4.5 \cite{Quinlan:C45} and CART \cite{CART:1984}, that use information criteria like \textit{entropy} and \textit{gini} respectively to select the best splitting test ($X_i,t$) at each decision node.
-However, although being successful ML algorithms \cite{TopTen:Journal2007}, this type of DTs has the limitation of dealing only with decision boundaries that are parallel to the axes (features), and when this is not the case their size grow because several consecutive tests are included in order to approximate non axis-parallel boundaries (see Figure \ref{fig:ladder}).
+Categorical variables could be easily accommodated by some kind of standard transformation.}. \tcb{In a decision tree, impurity measures the heterogeneity of classes within a node.
+A node is pure if all its elements belong to the same class, whereas it is impure if it contains a mix of classes.
+The goal of a decision tree learning algorithm is to reduce impurity at each split to improve classification performance.} Well known algorithms used to induce this type of DTs are C4.5 \citep{Quinlan:C45} and CART \citep{CART:1984}, that use information criteria like \textit{entropy} and \textit{gini} respectively to \tcb{measure the impurity of the resulting partition and} select the best splitting test ($X_i,t$) at each decision node.
+However, although being successful ML algorithms \citep{TopTen:Journal2007}, this type of DTs has the limitation of dealing only with decision boundaries that are parallel to the axes (features), and when this is not the case their size grow because several consecutive tests are included in order to approximate non axis-parallel boundaries (see Figure \ref{fig:ladder}).